inet-framework/inet-tutorials/configurator/doc/step8.rst

 wireless LANs, ``area1lan3`` and ``area3lan3``.
 The additional LANs consist of an :ned:`AccessPoint` and three ``WirelessHosts``.

-The default SSID settings of all wireless nodes is ``"SSID"``.
+The default SSID setting of all wireless nodes is ``"SSID"``.
 By default, the configurator would put them in the same wireless network, and assume that they can all reach each other directly.
 This would be reflected in the routes, hosts in ``area1lan3`` would reach hosts in ``area3lan3`` directly.
-This is obviously wrong, because they are out of range of each other.
+This is obviously wrong because they are out of range of each other.
 The two LANs need to be in two different wireless networks.